 Here’s what you need to do to avoid the pitfalls that lead to credit card debt:

 It is entirely possible to use credit cards regularly and stay out of debt forever.
 How?
 By charging only what you can afford to pay when the bill arrives.
 Use credit cards as a payment tool, not as a revolving debt instrument.
 To make this method work, you’ve got to track charges and cash flow.

 Financing a purchase with a credit card can be prudent if the repayment time frame is short.
 Let’s say you want $1,500 worth of living room furniture, but don’t have the cash to pay for it immediately.
 If you charge the items to a credit card with an 18% interest rate, and cover the balance in four months, the finance fees would total just $57.
 Not a bad deal.
 But if you stretched it out over two years, you’d pay an extra $300 – quite a markup.

 Not only is it wise to remain debt free for your own bottom line, holding on to high balances negatively impacts your credit score.

-To maintain a high score, your account balance should be under 30 percent of your available credit limit, says Lucy Duni, a consultant that works with TransUnion.
-And many personal finance experts advice keeping your credit utilization as close to zero as you can.
+To maintain a high score, your account balance should be less than 30% of your available credit limit, says Lucy Duni, director, online marketing for Canada D2C with TransUnion.
+And many personal finance experts advise keeping your credit utilization as close to zero as you can.